skilesare/immortality/a-definition-of-morality.md

 ### On the Duality of Morality

-We will find a Moral Authority given to more advanced and complex entities by observing thew world around us.
+We will find a Moral Authority given to more advanced and complex entities by observing the world around us.
 This Moral Authority must always balance with a Moral Responsibility given from the more advanced and complex entities to lesser entities.
 The reality that any lesser entity may springboard to a new and more complex entity that has never existed before demands this approach.

 ### On Evil